-General principles of paracrine, autocrine, endocrine and justacrine cellular interactions.
-Cell-cell and cellmatrix adhesive systems.
-The intercellular junction structures: structural and molecular organization of the occluding junctions, of the anchoring junctions (adherent zonules and desmosomes) and of the communicating junctions (gap junctions).
+General principles of paracrine, autocrine, endocrine and juxtacrine cellular interactions.
+Cell-cell and cell-matrix adhesive systems.
+The intercellular junction structures: structural and molecular organisation of the occluding junctions, of the anchoring junctions (adherent zonules and desmosomes) and of the communicating junctions (gap junctions).
 The integrins.
 Podosomes and focal adhesions.
 Hemidesmosomes.